 In 1948, with the official end of Great Britain’s colonial mandate and the declaration of Israel’s independence as a state, the League of Arab States declared it would protect the rights of Palestinians and attacked Israel.
-Israel defense forces repelled the Arab forces.
+Israeli forces repelled the Arab forces.
 In 1967, in the Six-Day War, Israel again defeated Arab forces and gained control of the Sinai Peninsula (later returned to Egypt), the Golan Heights, the Gaza Strip, the West Bank, and East Jerusalem.
 Israel’s control of these territories has led to a decades-long conflict with Palestinians in the Gaza Strip and the West Bank.
 In 2005, Israel withdrew its military forces and settlers from Gaza but maintained control over the territory through a border barrier as well as a naval blockade.
 The Free Gaza Movement periodically sent flotillas to break the blockade and deliver humanitarian aid to Gaza.

 On May 28, 2010, a flotilla of ships embarked upon the journey to Gaza from Turkey.
 The flotilla carried over 700 passengers, mainly pro-Palestinian activists and humanitarian aid workers, from 36 countries.
 On May 31, 2010, the IDF boarded the ships to enforce Israel’s blockade, and the IDF fired upon civilian passengers which resulted in the deaths of ten civilians (nine Turkish citizens and one dual Turkish-American citizen) and injuries to humanitarian aid workers.
-On June 1, 2010, the UN Security Council called for an investigation into the IDF attack on the flotilla.
+On June 1, 2010, the UN Security Council called for an independent international investigation into the IDF attack on the flotilla.